Vitamin D deficiency risks more than just bone health

 Researchers in Europe and the US collaborated on a project that pooled results from eight separate studies involving more than 26,000 men and women aged from 50 to 79.
-[1] During the time periods covered, the participants that died from cardiovascular disease and those that died from cancer, were revealed to have had the lowest blood levels of vitamin D which had significantly increased the overall risk of death compared to those with optimal concentrations of vitamin D.
+[1] During the time periods covered, the participants that died from cardiovascular disease and those that died from cancer, were revealed to have had the lowest blood levels of vitamin D which had significantly increased the overall risk of death compared to those with optimal concentrations of vitamin D. More recent studies have shown hospitalised covid patients and those suffering with Long Covid are more likely to have vitamin D deficiency.

 Contact Eleanor Strang at info@eleanorstrangnutrition.co.uk to find out more.